- Diplomatic Relations

 Source: doind.gov.np, 2018

 Nowadays, Nepalese businessmen have also been investing in the UAE in different sectors like real state, travel and tourism, hotels and retail business also.
 The Nepalese have made millions dollar of investment in the UAE rather than the UAE investors made in Nepal.
 Nepali Business Council, Dubai has already been registered in the Dubai Chamber of Commerce hence providing the platforms for Nepalese businessmen to explore avenues and invest in different sectors and parts of the country.

 III.
 Foreign Employment

-The UAE is a home for the expatriates from around the world which roughly constitutes 85% of its total residents in the country.
-It is one of a five major destination countries for the Nepalese migrates to work and live.
-As of today, about 12% of the total migrants from Nepal live in the UAE.
-Likewise, Nepal is one of the most important sources of labor destination for the UAE as well, constituting the fifth largest group of expatriates in this country.
+The UAE is a home for the expatriates from around the world which roughly constitutes 88 per cent of its total residents in the country.
+It is one of a five major destination countries for the Nepali migrants to work and live.
+As of today, about 12 per cent of the total migrants from Nepal live in the UAE.
+Likewise, Nepal is one of the most important source countries of foreign labour for the UAE as well, constituting the fifth largest group of expatriates in this country.
 Nepalese work in the field of Security, Driving, Sales, Hospitality, Construction, Cleaning etc. Provided that Nepal trains and sends the semi-skilled and skilled labor-force in this country, there is lots of demand for the Nepalese workers for their hard work, sincerity and performance at par excellence in their fields.

-Nepal is a remittance based economy as it constitutes more one fourth of its total GDP.
-The contribution of the remitters from the Gulf Countries like the UAE for sustaining the economy of the country is praiseworthy.
-The UAE is the fourth largest source of remittance income for Nepal.
+The UAE is the fourth largest source country of remittance income for Nepal.
 As it’s illegal to send transaction money through Hundi/Hawala to Nepal, most of the remittance from the UAE to Nepal flows through banking channels like commercial banks, remittance companies and money transfer agencies.
 In the F/Y 2013/14, $535.502 million has been sent as remittance money from the UAE to Nepal through banking channels only.

 IV.
 Tourism and Aviation